The East Midlands Derby, Nottingham Forest vs Derby County

 In the 1980s, Forest got into Europe a few more times, once as far as the semifinals, and won two more League Cups.
 But Clough’s power was fading, and his alcoholism was becoming an issue.
 In 1993 he retired on a day when mighty Forest were relegated from the Premier League.
 He died in 2004.
 Still, he looms over the club.

 And in the twenty-eight seasons since Clough left in 1993?
 Forest have had 18 managers (in addition to an incredible 10 others who spent time as interim managers) and spent 21 years in the second tier (including the last 13), three in League One, and just four in the Premier League — and none since 1999.
 New owners arrived in 2017, and Forest just missed the playoffs in 2019-20—crushingly dropping from fifth to seventh on goal difference on the last day.
-Even though Forest had a 17th place finish last season in the Championship, supporters say there’s a new energy and belief about the club.
+Forest went on to finish 17th the following season, but in 2022 they finished 4th in the Championship and had a successful run in the playoffs leading to their first promotion to the Premier League since 2004.

 The East Midlands Derby